We've put together information on wellbeing support, guidance and links to resources you can access over the winter break.

 It’s your SU Advice Service here and although we recognise it’s time for a well-deserved winter break, we understand that you may still need support during this period.

-The SU Advice Service will be closed from 20th December 2021 - 5th January 2022 inclusive, however, we’ve put together some tips, resources and activities to help you maintain good health, happiness and keep you safe during this winter break.
+The SU Advice Service will be closed from Saturday 17th December 2022 - Sunday 8th January 2023 inclusive, but we’ve put together some tips, resources and activities to help you maintain good health, happiness and keep you safe during this winter break.

 Habits & Routines

 We have all picked up new habits and routines during the first term at university, some good and some we may consider... not so good!
 You could use this time to write out a plan of your usual daily routine and decide which habits you’d like to continue and which ones you could amend over the break.
 Maybe you’d like to keep your morning alarm at 7 am but use this for yoga instead of immediately switching on the laptop during the holidays.
 Maybe you feel like you should replace your strong cup of coffee with fresh juice?
 You could even take it outside for a morning walk around a local park.